DSIN-INSA-Strasbourg/Hermes/plugins/messagebus_consumers/kafka/README.md

 ## Description

-This plugin allow hermes-client to receive events from an Apache Kafka server.
+This plugin allows hermes-client to receive events from an Apache Kafka server.

 ## Configuration